SIES College of Arts, Science & Commerce

 SIES College of Arts, Science, and Commerce is a Mumbai-based college located in Sion.
 Established by the South Indian Education Society, the college schools students from class 11 and 12 right up to advanced degrees and has research facilities and is affiliated to the University of Mumbai.
 SIES has been ranked as the 7th best institute in India & 3rd in Mumbai for its Mass Communication Courses by The India Today.In the recent times college is being building recognized by various bodies as it Won the 2014-15 IMC NATIONAL QUALITY AWARD (Education Category) and Higher Education Forum Awarded "Innovation Award" in Graduate Humanities category on 14 March 2015.
 Its being reaccredited with 'A' by National Assessment and Accreditation Council with a CGPA score of 3.51 in third cycle of 2015.

 History

 SIES College of Arts, Science and Commerce is a college in Sion, Mumbai, India, owned and managed by the South Indian Education Society (SIES).
-Inaugurated on 20 June 1960 by Shri Y. B. Chavan, the first Chief Minister of Maharashtra, with a Satyanarayan Puja followed by felicitation of Teaching Staff, Non-Teaching Staff and Students present during the year 1960-61 and completed its golden jubilee on 20 June 2009.
+Inaugurated on 20 June 1960 by Shri Y. B. Chavan, the first Chief Minister of Maharashtra, with a Satyanarayan Puja, followed by felicitation of Teaching Staff, Non-Teaching Staff, and Students present during the year 1960-61, and completed its golden jubilee on 20 June 2009.
+The commerce stream at the degree level was started in 1980-81.
+Affiliated to the University of Mumbai, the college has an impressive strength of over 4,000 students, drawn from all sections of this cosmopolitan city.

 It received an "A" grade from NAAC in 2015 with a score of 3.51/4.00.